Xunnamius/black-flag/README.md

   exception to be thrown.
 This is true even if the effector and helpers have been set to non-strict mode (`yargs::strict(false)`).

-- The right command gets to generate help text.
-To this end, passing `--help` or an equivalent argument is effectively ignored by routers.
+- The right command gets to generate help and version text.
+To this end, passing `--help`/`--version` or equivalent arguments is effectively ignored by routers.

 With vanilla yargs strict mode, attempting to meet these guarantees would require disallowing any arguments unrecognized by the yargs instance doing the